 Protecting your material

-If you have material on your site that you wish to protect, i.e. to prevent others from copying, you should clearly attach notices stating:
+If you have material on your website that you wish to protect (i.e. to prevent others from copying), you should clearly state on your website:

-- what the copyright owners permit and do not permit visitors to the site to do with this material; and
+- what the copyright owners do and do not permit site users to do with this material; and

-- who to contact for a copyright clearance in relation to any of the material on the site.
+- who to contact for copyright clearance for any material on the site.

-In addition to legal protections there are technical protection measures such as:
+In addition to legal protections, there are technical protection measures you can take such as: